 As was the case with outflows, interpreting trends in estimated inflow propensities over a decade dominated by the disruptions of the global financial crisis is tenuous.
 That said, estimated inflows appear to be a large and surprisingly stable portion of total developing country trade (Figure II-3).
 Notably, the estimated propensities for inflows have not varied much since the worst of the global downturn in 2009.

-Table II-2.
-Estimated Illicit Financial Inflows to Developing Countries, 2005-2014 (Percent of region's total trade except where noted)
+(Percent of region's total trade except where noted)